 I have been lucky enough to have this year’s Halloween film, No Diggin’ Here – a film about M.R.
 James, Aldeburgh and A Warning To The Curious – premiered on the BFI’s website.
-It was a Halloween treat that, until I saw it happen in full, I didn’t quite believe, but I count myself incredibly … Continue reading Short Film – No Diggin’ Here.
+It was a Halloween treat that, until I saw it happen in full, I didn’t quite believe, but I count myself incredibly lucky for such an opportunity.
+A few weeks back, the … Continue reading Short Film – No Diggin’ Here.

 There are few writers that figure more prominently in everything I do than the teller of beautiful Edwardian ghost stories, M.R.
 James.
 Alongside W.G.
 Sebald, J.G.
 Ballard, Alan Garner and Virginia Woolf, his writing holds a great power over me with its familiar yet unfamiliar worlds.
-His writing preys upon my mind at regular intervals, … Continue reading Trailer – No Diggin’ Here.
+His writing preys upon my mind at regular intervals, even outside of the Christmas period from which they were … Continue reading Trailer – No Diggin’ Here.

 A few years back, whilst on holiday in Norfolk, I began exploring some of locations used for the BBC’s famous M.R.
 James adaptations, specifically for Lawrence Gordon Clark’s adaptation of A Warning To The Curious (1972).
-Though I had been far from thorough in this escapade (I completely missed the film’s most iconic structure in … Continue reading Walking “A Warning To The Curious” (M.R.
+Though I had been far from thorough in this escapade (I completely missed the film’s most iconic structure in the church at Happisburgh), on finding myself in Suffolk, I … Continue reading Walking “A Warning To The Curious” (M.R.
 James).

 Two writers who could be said to epitomise the ideas of Folk Horror, M.R.
 James and Nigel Kneale, while addressing these ideals through different media, are writers whose work often crept into the same realm.
-This has lead to both of their work having a natural relationship with each other, with one almost being a … Continue reading An Ancient Evil: M.R.
+This has lead to both of their work having a natural relationship with each other, with one almost being a reincarnation of the other.
+Of course, to imply such things … Continue reading An Ancient Evil: M.R.
 James and Nigel Kneale.